mattpap/masters-thesis/sphinx/src/internals.rst

 The second level: L2
 --------------------

 This is the first level in polynomials manipulation module that is oriented towards the end user.
-We implement only one class in L2, :class:`Poly`, which wraps up by composition ``GFP``, ``DUP``, ``DMP`` and ``SDP`` classes of L1.
-We call L2 classes, in this setup, polynomial representations. :class:`Poly` implements the union of all functions that are available in L2 classes.
-If a certain operation is not supported by the underlying polynomial representation then :exc:`OperationNotSupported` exception is raised.
+We implement only one class in L2, :class:`Poly`, which wraps up by composition ``GFP``, ``DUP``, ``DMP`` and ``SDP`` classes of L1, which we call, in this setup, polynomial representations.
+The class of L2 implements the union of all methods that are available in L1 classes.
+If certain operation is not supported by an underlying representation, :exc:`OperationNotSupported` exception is raised.
+Otherwise, during a method call of :class:`Poly` high--level input arguments are converted to lower--level representations and passed to L1 level.
+When L1 finishes, output is converted back to high--level representations.

+:class:`Poly` implements expression parser, which allows to construct polynomials not only from raw polynomial representations, e.g. a list of coefficients, but it can also parse |sympy|'s expressions and translate them to a desired polynomial representation.
+It is also possible to automatically derive as much information as possible about an expression, without forcing the user to provide additional information manually.
+For example :class:`Poly` can figure out the generators and the domain of expression on its own.
+This is very useful functionality, especially in interactive sessions, because it allows to significantly cut on typing.

 The third level: L3
 -------------------

-The :class:`Poly` and all functions of L3 are called the public API of polynomials manipulation module.
+To make the functionality, provided by the module, more accessible by the user, most methods of :class:`Poly` are exposed to the top--level via global functions of L3 level.
+Those functions allow to use procedural interface to the module, making it appealing to users, who have already some experience in other symbolic mathematics software.
+There are also some additional functions, which wrap more general functions and allow to take advantage of their behaviour in some specific way.
+For example, there is a method of L2 and a function of L3, :func:`factor_list`, which returns a list of irreducible factors of a polynomial.
+L3 implements an additional function :func:`factor` which uses :func:`factor_list` to compute factorization of a polynomial, but instead of returning a list, it returns an expression in factored (multiplicative) form.

+The :class:`Poly` and all functions exposed by L3 level are called the public API of polynomials manipulation module.
+The public API is the outcome of ``from sympy.polys import *`` statement.
+It is, however, not an issue to import other functions and classes from the module.
+The user should be aware that only the public API implements user--friendly interface and using lower--level tools might be a pain, for example in interactive sessions.
+To cut on redundancy, the reader should refer to section :ref:`thesis-struct-motivation` to see example of the same computation done on different levels of polynomials manipulation module.
+During the typical usage of |sympy|, only the public API, i.e. levels L2 and L3, are be necessary.

 Multiple--levels in practice
 ----------------------------